roedl-dynamics/RD_Tools/README.md

 </p>
 <h2>How to use:</h2>
-After installation the Tool starts in the Background.
+After installation the Tool starts in the Background. <br>
 You can open it in the Systemtray.

 <h2>Item-Source:</h2>